 MFC, with its large surface area, could also be used in biotechnology; as a carrier for enzymes and proteins, carrier in controlled drug release or in scaffolds for cellular culture.

-In similar way, MFC could stabilize drug formulation and, when placed in the human body, release the drug molecules in a controlled way.
+In similar way, the cellulose fibrils could stabilize drug formulation and, when placed in the human body, release the drug molecules in a controlled way.

 A slightly different biomedical application is scaffolds for growing cells which are needed, for instance, to grow new bone tissue after a serious injury.
 MFC offers mechanical support to the cell growth, and other necessary substances can be adsorbed on the fibers surface.